chengchuanw/Sodium_spin_dynamics_simulation/README.md

-# SBE: Spin-3/2 Bloch Equation
-SBE is an ISTO-based description of spin-3/2 nuclei, such as 23Na, in biological tissue.
+**SBE: Spin-3/2 Bloch Equation** is an ISTO-based description of spin-3/2 nuclei, such as 23Na, in biological tissue.

 *SBE.m* calculates the integral of SBE using MATLAB solver *ode45*.

 [The Melbourne Brain Centre Imaging Unit (MBCIU) repository](https://github.com/MBCIU/Sodium_spin_dynamics_simulation) is the official SBE repository.

-## References
+[This](https://github.com/chengchuanw/Sodium_spin_dynamics_simulation/blob/master/Supporting_Information_to%20_Sodium_Spin_Dynamics_ISMRM_2021_Abstract.pdf) is the supporting information for the ISMRM 2021 abstract.

 **SBE reference:**
-* C. Wu, Y. Blunck, L. A. Johnston, *The ‘Spin-3/2 Bloch Equation’: System matrix formalism of excitation, relaxation and off-resonance effects in biological tissue (in press)*
+* C. Wu, Y. Blunck, L. A. Johnston, *The ‘Spin-3/2 Bloch Equation’: System matrix formalism of excitation, relaxation and off-resonance effects in biological tissue, 2022*
+* C. Wu, Y. Blunck, L. A. Johnston, *A simulator for 23Na Dynamics in Biological Tissue, ISMRM, 2021*

 **See also:**
 * I. Hancu, J. van der Maarel, F. E. Boada, *A model for the dynamics of spins 3/2 in biological media: Signal loss during radiofrequency excitation in triple-quantum-filtered sodium MRI, 2000*